Scientific Exploration Society (SES) - Data and Privacy Protection Policy

-- family details (next of kin)
+- Family details (next of kin).

-- education and employment (financial details)
+- Education and employment (financial details).

-The SES’s commitment to data owners/subjects
+SES commitment to data owners/subjects

-How do we collect personal information
+How SES collects personal information

 Personal information may be collected in a variety of ways:

-- membership applications and renewals
+- SES membership applications and renewals.

-- volunteer applications and feedback forms
+- Volunteer applications and feedback forms.

-- expedition content for example journals/diaries/projects
+- Expedition content for example journals/diaries/projects.

-- fundraising events registrations
+- Charity events registrations.

-- requests for information
+- Requests for information.

-- new staff forms
+- New staff forms.